C# for Visual Studio Code

 Found a Bug?

-Alternatively you could visit https://github.com/OmniSharp/omnisharp-vscode/issues and file a new one.
+Alternatively, you could visit https://github.com/dotnet/vscode-csharp/issues and file a new issue there.

 Copyright © .NET Foundation, and contributors.